jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

 32. A failure is:
     1. Found in the software; the result of an error.
     2. Departure from specified behavior.
-    3. An incorrect step, process or data definition in a computer program.
+    3. An instep, process or data definition in a computer program.
-    4. A human action that produces an incorrect result.
+    4. A human action that produces an inresult.

 33. Which of the following should NOT normally be an objective for a test?
     1. To find faults in the software.